Moffefe/MycoBox/docs/safety.md

 * lighting,
 * other environmental-control devices.

-Always follow the electrical ratings and installation requirements of the switching device and the connected equipment.
+Always follow the electrical ratings and installation requirements of both the switching device and the connected equipment.

 Do not exceed: